hyrious/marshal/README.md

 **Do you support [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) ?**

 Currently not, but JavaScript's `number` is big enough to store up to `2^53 - 1`.

+**Do you support ...?**

+Feel free to open an issue or submit a pr to improve this library.

 ### Reference